MileHacker Logo

 Relaxed Te Anau Base 2-3 Days

-This itinerary allows for a more leisurely pace and includes some of Te Anau's attractions.
+This schedule allows for a more leisurely pace and includes some of Te Anau's attractions.
 It is ideal for those based in Te Anau looking to explore the local area and enjoy Milford Sound without rushing.

 Your Weekend Plan